-- Be sure to turn the key to "ON" before using the "SELECT 1", "SE-LECT 2" and "RESET" buttons. - When the key is turned to "ON", all of the display segments of the multi-function display will appear

-- and then disappear, in order to test the electrical circuit. - For the UK only: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, press the "SELECT 2" button until the display changes after the key is turned to "ON".
+- Be sure to turn the key to "ON" before using the "SELECT 1", "SE-LECT 2" and "RESET" buttons. - When the key is turned to "ON", all of the display segments of the multi-function display will appear and then disappear, in order to test the electrical circuit. - For the UK: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, press the "SELECT 2" button until the distance units change.